vyrjana/DearEIS/documentation/drt.md

 Used to discard results with strong oscillations.
 Smaller values provide stricter conditions.
 BHT and TR-RBF methods only.
+- `circuit`: A circuit that contains one or more "(RQ)" or "(RC)" elements connected in series.
+An optional series resistance may also be included.
+For example, a circuit with a CDC representation of "R(RQ)(RQ)(RC)" would be a valid circuit.
+It is highly recommended that the provided circuit has already been fitted.
+However, if all of the various parameters of the provided circuit are at their default values, then an attempt will be made to fit the circuit to the data. m(RQ)fit method only.
+- `W`: The width of the Gaussian curve that is used to approximate the DRT of an "(RC)" element. m(RQ)fit method only.
+- `num_per_decade`: The number of points per decade to use when calculating a DRT. m(RQ)fit method only.

 _Functions and methods_